|

 25HP is actually required at 269gpm (247' head).
 One can get 25HP from a 20HP motor by operating it at 25% above its nominal rating (1.25 service factor).
 If this were the case (which in most cases is not good practice) the above formula would yield an efficiency of 66.7%.
 Incidentally, this is what the Carver Pump Company publishes as the efficiency of this pump model at that flow rate (see curve below).

-That is a more than a 20% gap in efficiency!
+That is a more than a 20% gap in efficiency! |

-The Proceco efficiency calculation is wrong.
+| | The Proceco efficiency calculation is wrong.
 MART Pump Performance data are accurately taken and recorded by MART at the nozzle tips of each Power Washer prior to shipment.
 MART 70 Duplex Pump efficiency is 83.8%, measured at the nozzle tips.

 The Proceco performance data do not apply because their engineer reports the wrong pump configuration.
 Further, the Proceco engineer does not understand the benefits of the MART Duplex (turbo) Pump System over their simplex pump.

+As already covered in detail, the Duplex MART Pump System does not run in tandem, but in series.
+The MART Low Speed, High Flow 15 HP Suction Pump feeds the suction side of the High Speed, High Pressure 40 HP Wash Pump.
+The MART Suction Pump maximizes flow at its lowest pressure and, because solution is being force fed by the Suction Pump, the High Pressure Wash Pump maximizes pressure without any suction losses.
 By contrast, the Proceco single stage pump must provide solution flow AND pressure.
 Operating pressure is always highest at the lowest flow rate, and lowest at the higher flow rate.
 Therefore, the Proceco engineer must determine “the sweet spot” of the pump, which is a compromise between highest flow and highest pressure.
 The Proceco engineer will select operating parameters that sacrifice pressure for flow, or vice versa, but he cannot maximize both pressure and flow.
-This constraint does not apply to the MART Duplex because each Pump has only one function – flow or pressure.
+This constraint does not apply to the MART Duplex because each Pump has only one function – flow or pressure. | |

-Ref: Carver Pump Company, Pump Curve PC-1010-12
+Ref: Carver Pump Company, Pump Curve PC-1010-12 | |

-For the record, single-stage centrifugal pumps usually have less than 70% efficiency
+| | For the record, single-stage centrifugal pumps usually have less than 70% efficiencywhen operated at the low-flow and high-pressure conditions in question.
+True

 To further elaborate the point, the graph below shows that such a pump with a specific